jovandeginste/workout-tracker/README.md

 ![](docs/track_tooltip.png)

-- green and red circle are beginning and and of the track
+- green and red circle are start and end points of the track
 - every point on the track has a tooltip with a summary at that moment

 ![](docs/track_tooltip.gif)